Work with us

 Completed/signed application Form, portfolio and CV here.

-Applications will close on Sunday the 12th of April.
+Applications will close on Sunday the 17th of May.

 Location: Saint Paul’s Hammersmith, W6 9PJ

-Contract: 0.6 FTE
+Contract: 1 FTE

 About Saint Paul’s

 Saint Paul’s is a vibrant Anglican church at the heart of London, dedicated to encountering God and awakening our city.
-We strive to be a white-hot centre of faith where people experience God’s presence and are empowered to live out their calling in every aspect of their lives.
-Our vision is to see God’s Kingdom come on earth as it is in heaven, equipping our community to make a lasting impact on London.
-We are committed to nurturing faith, fostering community, and being a resource for the wider city.
+We strive to be a white-hot centre of faith where people experience God’s presence and are empowered to live out their calling in every aspect of life.
+Our vision is to see God’s Kingdom come on earth as it is in heaven, equipping our community to make a lasting impact in London.
+We are committed to nurturing faith, fostering community and being a resource for the wider city through the use of our spaces, systems and ministries.

 Role Purpose